BMI Calculator for Women – Body Mass Index

 What is the BMI scale and what it measures?

-Most of you reading this already know what is BMI, what it stands for and probably have some idea what a good BMI is.
-But for those who don't, and for the sake of 1 completeness, we will briefly explain what is BMI, how it is measured and how you can answer the question "What is my BMI?" even without this BMI calculator for females.
+Most of you reading this already know what BMI is, and what it stands for, and you probably have some idea of what a good BMI is.
+But for those who don't, and for the sake of completeness, we will briefly explain what is BMI, how it is measured, and how you can answer the question "What is my BMI?" even without this BMI calculator for females.

 BMI stands for Body Mass Index and is a measurement of the relationship between two prominent body metrics: your weight and height.
 In particular, BMI is calculated from these two variables by the following BMI calculation formula: